1.1 · Form Your Founding Hypothesis

 A Founding Hypothesis is a fill-in-the-blanks sentence (Mad Libs style) from Jake Knapp and John Zeratsky’s Click (2025):

 Five blanks.
-One sentence - not a deck - because a sentence can’t hide vague thinking, and because you’ll reuse it everywhere: it feeds your landing-page headline in 1.2 (reshaped into a customer-plus-outcome one-liner) and opens every Module 2 interview as context.
+One sentence - not a deck - because a sentence can’t hide vague thinking, and because you’ll reuse it everywhere: it feeds your landing-page headline in 1.2 (reshaped into a customer-plus-outcome one-liner) and tells Module 2 who to interview and which problem to ask about (you keep the sentence to yourself in interviews - pitching it contaminates the answers).
 The discipline is filling all five blanks with specifics, not categories.

 Each blank is an assumption, and each assumption has a test waiting for it later in the course: